diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 **Figure 11-1.
 The checkpointing process**

 The solution is to run the secondary namenode, whose purpose is to produce checkpoints of the primary’s in-memory filesystem metadata.
 The checkpointing process proceeds as follows:
-1. The secondary asks the primary to roll its in-progress edits file, so new edits go to a new file.
-The primary also updates the seen_txid file in all its storage directories.
+1. The secondary asks the primary to roll its in-progress edits file, so new edits go to a new file. `The primary also updates the seen_txid file in all its storage directories`(Why now, fsimage_seen_txid.ckpt isn't ready now).
 2. The secondary retrieves the latest fsimage and edits files from the primary (using HTTP GET).
 3. The secondary loads fsimage into memory, applies each transaction from edits, then creates a new merged fsimage file.
 4. The secondary sends the new fsimage back to the primary (using HTTP PUT), and the primary saves it as a temporary .ckpt file.